umccr/MAF-summary/ICGC_PACA-CA_MAF_summary/README.md

 <br />
 <br />

+### Transition and transversions distribution plot

 <img src="Figures/Transition_and_transversions_ICGC-PACA-CA.jpg" width="50%">

-> Plots presenting the transition and transversions distribution in ICGC PACA-CA cohort.
+> Plots presenting the transition and transversions distribution.
 The box-plots (top panel) show the overall distribution of the six different conversions (left), and the transition and transversions frequency (right).
 The stacked bar-plot displays the fraction of the six different conversions in each sample.

 <br />
 <br />

+### Comparison with TCGA cohorts

 <img src="Figures/Compare_against_TCGA_cohorts_ICGC-PACA-CA.jpg" width="50%">